DCotterill/halixia-hugo/content/ma/optimise-pensions-217.md

 layout: static
 ---

-Learn about combining your pensions for ease and efficiency
+Learn about combining your pensions for ease and efficiency.

 Understand the advantages, and possible disadvantages, of bringing all your pensions together.